kyverno/website/content/en/blog/general/why-chainsaw-is-unique/index.md

     - How can we verify the number of replicas is above a certain number (not exactly this number)?
     - How can we apply a regex to a label?

-The examples above are the most obvious ones, still they demonstrate that an assertion model needs to be more rich and more flexible than simple comparisons.
+While the examples above are the most obvious ones, they demonstrate that an assertion model needs to be more rich and more flexible than simple comparisons.

 ### Overview of the Chainsaw Assertion Model